muhammedanask101/OpenPress/README.md

-# 🧑‍💻 Md Anas Portfolio
+# Kerala Muslims

-A **personal portfolio website** built by **Md Anas** to showcase projects, skills, and experience as a full-stack web developer.
+A **Non-Profit Platform** built by **Muhammed Anas K** to bring archive the history, culture and religious beliefs of Muslims in Kerala.
 This repository contains both **frontend (client)** and **backend (server)** code.

 ---